Dad123c/KernelGalaxy/README.md

 # KernelGalaxy
-Custol Kernel From Galaxy A04s
+Custom Kernel From Galaxy A04s